bcgsc/HLAminer/readme.md

 HLAminer v1.4 provides initial support for HLA prediction from raw uncorrected shotgun nanopore long reads (such as those from Oxford Nanopore Technologies).
 HLAminer v1.4 implements a streaming approach to reading .sam alignment files, supporting the alignment of GB worth of read data in a few hours and predictions within seconds of alignment completion, without saving costly .sam files to disk.

-We tested the software on the NA19240 promethion dataset. https://gigabaseorgigabyte.wordpress.com/2018/05/24/promethion-human-genome-na19240/ with data available from ENA at this location: https://www.ebi.ac.uk/ena/data/view/PRJEB26791
+We tested the software on the NA19240 WGS promethion dataset (2018, older chemistry). https://gigabaseorgigabyte.wordpress.com/2018/05/24/promethion-human-genome-na19240/ with data available from ENA at this location: https://www.ebi.ac.uk/ena/data/view/PRJEB26791